Octopus Titan VCT

 In the 12 months to 30 April 2017 Octopus Titan has invested £58 million into both new and existing portfolio companies.
 Generally, Octopus Ventures invests in just the equity of the business and unlike other VCTs doesn’t lend money.
 Usually one of the Ventures team sits on the board of the companies the VCT invests in, which allows them to play a prominent role in the company’s ongoing development.

-In a meeting with Mr Wallace last year, he confirmed there is no predetermined exit strategy when buying into a business; Octopus believes that if the business is successful, the exit route would reveal itself.
+There is no predetermined exit strategy when buying into a business; Octopus believes that if the business is successful, the exit route reveals itself naturally.
 Looking at some of Octopus’s notable winners, the exit routes have been flotations, partial realisations, and trade sales.

 Most of the realisations have been partial: Octopus has sold some of its shares in the business, but still retained a position.
-The manager is keen to stress they invest typically for five to eight years.
+The manager is keen to stress the VCT typically invests for five to eight years.